Nag Hammadi library: Discovery

 Scholars first became aware of the Nag Hammadi library in 1946.
-Making careful inquiries from 1947–1950, Jean Doresse discovered that a local farmer (boy) dug up the texts from a graveyard in the desert, located near tombs from the Sixth Dynasty of Egypt.
+Making careful inquiries from 1947–1950, Jean Doresse discovered that a local farmer, who was a teenager at the time, dug up the texts from a graveyard in the desert, located near tombs from the Sixth Dynasty of Egypt.
 In the 1970s, James Robinson sought out the local farmer in question, identifying him as Muhammad ‘Ali al-Samman.
-Al-Samman told Robinson a complex story involving a blood feud, cannibalism, digging for fresh soil for agricultural use, and superstitions about a jinn.
-His mother claimed that she burned some of the manuscripts; Robinson identified these with Codex XII.
+Al-Samman told Robinson a complex story involving a mission occasioned by a blood feud, digging to obtain fresh soil for agricultural use and thus finding the manuscripts in a buried jar, hesitating to break the jar due to superstitions about a jinn, and—at the mission's culmination—engaging in cannibalism with the target's heart.
+His mother claimed that she burned some of the manuscripts as tinder for the family oven; Robinson identified these with Codex XII.
 Robinson gave multiple accounts of this interview, with the number of people present at the discovery ranging from two to eight.
 Jean Doresse's account contains none of these elements.

-Later scholarship has drawn attention to al-Samman's mention of a corpse and a "bed of charcoal" at the site, aspects of the story that were vehemently denied by al-Samman's brother.
-It is suggested that the library was initially a simple grave robbing, and the more fanciful aspects of the story were concocted as a cover story.
-Burials of books were common in Egypt in the early centuries AD, but if the library was a funerary deposit, it conflicts with Robinson's belief that the manuscripts were purposely hidden out of fear of persecution.
+Later scholarship has drawn attention to al-Samman's mention of a corpse and a "bed of charcoal" at the site of the putative "fresh soil" excavation—aspects of the story that were vehemently denied by al-Samman's brother.
+It has been suggested that the library was initially a simple grave robbing, and the more fanciful aspects of the story were concocted as a cover story.
+Burials of books were common in Egypt, in the early centuries AD; but if the library was a funerary deposit, it conflicts with Robinson's belief that the manuscripts were purposely hidden out of fear of persecution.
 Instead, Lewis & Blount (2014) have proposed that the Nag Hammadi codices had been privately commissioned by a wealthy non-monastic individual, and that the books had been buried with him as funerary prestige items.
-The blood feud, however, is well attested by multiple sources.
+The "blood feud" story, however, has been generally accepted.